BLCM/bl3mods/Aaron0000/Balands/README.md

 Added the Cloud Kill to Rampager's Loot Pool, switched the Duc with the Quadomizer in Rampager's loot pool and added the Duc to Dreg and Rage, increased the chance of the Rampager dropping from its loot pool to 40%.

-Switched the Ten Gallon with the Messy Breakup in GenIVIV's loot pool and added the Messy Breakup to Rax.
+Switched the Ten Gallon with the Messy Breakup in GenIVIV's loot pool and added the Ten Gallon to Rax.

 Added the Hand of Glory to Muldock's Loot Pool, increased the chance of Muldock dropping from his loot pool to 30%.